Tips for Successful eCounselling

-If there are voice-activated speakers or other devices in the room (such as Google Home or Alexa), we would suggest that you unplug them.
+If there are voice-activated speakers or other devices in the room, we would suggest that you unplug them.

-Do make sure your computer, tablet or phone is fully charged before the session begins.
+Do make sure your computer, tablet or phone is fully charged before your session begins.
 You may also like to test the webcam to ensure it is working.

-If you are using your phone, please ensure the “do not disturb” setting is on, to avoid distracting notifications popping up during the session.
+If you are using your phone, please ensure the “do not disturb” setting is on, to avoid distracting notifications during the session.

-Turn your selfie video off if possible, as seeing yourself on screen can be quite distracting!
+Additionally, turn your selfie video off, if possible, as seeing yourself on screen can be quite distracting!

 And finally …

-If you feel unsure about what your counsellor might have said, always ask them to repeat for clarification to avoid miscommunication and misunderstandings.
+If you feel unsure about what your counsellor said, always ask them to repeat to avoid miscommunication and misunderstandings.

 We would also encourage you to have a glass of water and some tissues nearby.

-Before rejoining the rest of your household, we would encourage you to have a bit of a break after your session to process what was discussed, and to reflect on any insights that may have come up.
+Before rejoining the rest of your household, we would encourage you to have a bit of a break after your session.
+Use this time to process what was discussed, and to reflect on any insights that may have come up.